qbead/qbeadWebsite/content/book/colortheory.md

 # Perceiving Color

 Before we explore how to mix colors, it is useful to understand some basics of how the human eye works.
-At the back of our eye, there is a light-sensing tissue, called the retina.
-The retina has cells that <span class="footnote">respond to light<span>called rods, which help us see when there is little light, such as at dusk</span></span> and other cells that <span class="footnote">respond to specific wavelengths of light<span>called cones, that allow us to see color</span></span>.
+At the back of our eye, there is a light-sensing tissue called the retina.
+The retina has some cells (rods) that <span class="footnote">respond to light<span>called rods, which help us see when there is little light, such as at dusk</span></span> and other cells (cones) that <span class="footnote">respond to specific wavelengths of light<span>called cones, that allow us to see color</span></span>.
 The cone cells are classified into three separate groups by the color that they sense the best: red, green, or blue.
 For instance, the blue-sensing cones respond most to blue light, and allow our brain to perceive blue.

 ![An artistic rendering of a close-up of the back of the eye illustrating the rods (black) and cones (triangles colored by type).](/images/bookpics/rods_cones.png "Close-up cartoon of rods and cones in an eye")